SeriousBug/SeriousBug/README.md

 ## About me

-- I'm currently working at [Tailwind](https://www.tailwindapp.com/) as a Software Engineer.
-I'm building microservices and polished UIs at Tailwind alongside a fantastic team.
-  We use TypeScript, Next.js, and AWS technologies like Lambda, DynamoDB, EventBridge, and more.
+- I'm currently working at [Mixpanel](https://mixpanel.com/) where we're building tools to help everyone understand data and get answers.
+I work with alongside an amazing team using technologies like TypeScript, React, Python, Django, and more.
 - On my free time, I love playing with [Rust](https://www.rust-lang.org/) and [TypeScript](https://www.typescriptlang.org/) to build open source projects.
   All the big ones are listed above!
 These projects usually involve React or SvelteKit, Actix Web, and Docker among other technologies.
 - I'm learning [Svelte](https://svelte.dev/).
 It's very fun because it compiles down to simple javascript, and gracefully supports progressive enhancement.
-- When I'm not programming, I am usually cooking (vegan), playing (World of Warcraft, Rimworld, Ultrakill), riding my bicycle, or spending time with my spouse and our 2 dogs.
+- When I'm not programming, I am usually cooking, playing (World of Warcraft, Rimworld, Ultrakill), riding my bicycle, or spending time with my spouse and our dog.
 - I graduated from The Ohio State University with an MS in Computer Science.
 You can find [my publications](https://scholar.google.com/citations?user=tHrUCC4AAAAJ&hl=en&oi=ao) online.
 - Pronouns: he/him or they/them